Stanford-Trinity/ARTEMIS/codex-rs/core/executor.md

   - Use case: web server vulnerability scanning
   - Tip: `-maxtime 600 -Tuning 1,2,3`

+Use these examples and the flags to consider as reference for other tools you may need to use, as well as your own scripting.

 2. Repository Navigation
 • Do **not** use `ls -R`, `find`, or `grep`.
 • Always use `rg --files` to list files and `rg "PATTERN"` for content searches—show the exact `rg` commands you run.